Einstein's Theory of Relativity

 versus the Amount of Matter Used for Its Formation.

-falls into the gravitational potential, thermal energy is emitted and
+gravitational potential, thermal energy is emitted and the

-when we study a star having a fixed radius R. Figure 12.1 shows the
+constant when we study a star having a fixed radius R. Figure

-as the mass of the atoms used before the formation.
-However, when the
+the same as the mass of the atoms used before the formation.

-number of atoms accumulated in the star becomes larger, the
+However, when the number of atoms accumulated in the star

-gravitational potential acting on each newly added hydrogen atom
+becomes larger, the gravitational potential acting on each newly

 Figure 12.1

-Here is a numerical example obtained from equation 12.28.
-When the
+a numerical example obtained from equation 12.28.
+When the total

 12.4 - Mass of a Star